nade-t/cfg-java-masters-project/README.md

 ## Configuration

-The app is configured using application.yml:
+The app is configured using application.yml

-Locate the application.yml.example in the resources directory.
+1. Locate the `application.yml.example` in the resources directory.
-Replace credentials with your own username and MySQL password
+2. Replace credentials with your own username and MySQL password

 ## Database Setup

 Create your MySQL database and table using the .sql script included in the project:

-Location: src/main/resources/ADD IN SQL DATABASE!
+- Location: `src/main/resources/ADD IN SQL DATABASE!`

 ## Run the Application

-Make sure MySQL is running
+1. Make sure MySQL is running
-Create the database using the .sql file
+2. Create the database using the .sql file
-Update application.yml with DB credentials
+3. Update application.yml with DB credentials
-Run the application: in IntelliJ run the main class
+4. Run the application: in IntelliJ run the main class

 ------